Pipeline script from SCM setup

 Parallel Sync

-Parallel sync enables concurrent transfer of files between Jenkins and the Helix Server.
+Parallel sync enables concurrent transfer of files between Jenkins and the Helix Core Server.
 Parallel sync can greatly reduce the amount of time it takes to update a workspace, especially when connecting across a high latency network.
-Parallel sync must be enabled on the Helix Server (2014.1 or later).
+Parallel sync must be enabled on the Helix Core Server (2014.1 or later).
 For more information on parallel sync, see Using parallel processing for submits and syncs in Helix Core Server Administrator Guide.
 Parallel sync is disabled by default, to enable parallel sync:

 1. Click Advanced.